 What is Mirin-like Condiment?

-Mirin-like condiment contains less than 1% alcohol and less than 1% salt.
+Mirin-like condiment (みりん風調味料) contains less than 1% alcohol and less than 1% salt.
 It claims to have the same taste as hon mirin.
 It is made of starch syrup, rice/cultured rice brewed seasoning, brewed vinegar, acidic components.
 Mirin-like condiment is cheaper because it avoids certain alcohol taxes.
 It needs to be refrigerated.

 Benefits of Using Mirin

 Mirin tenderize and adds a mild sweetness and has deep body and umami.
 It also helps mask the smell of fish and seafood and helps the flavors to “sink in” to the dish better.
 Because of the sugar and alcohol content, it also keeps the ingredients from disintegrating Lastly, mirin adds luster to ingredients which is why it is a key ingredient in teriyaki sauce.

 You can purchase mirin from Japanese grocery stores, Asian supermarkets, or Amazon.

 Storage: Hon mirin has more alcohol; therefore, you can store it in a cool place.
 If you store it in the refrigerator, sugar may crystalized.
 Mirin-fu chomiryo (mirin-like condiment) has much less alcohol; therefore, make sure to store in the refrigerator.

 Although it won’t be exactly the same, you can substitute mirin with sake and sugar.
 The ratio of sake and sugar is 3 to 1.
 For example, mix 3/4 cup (or 1 Tbsp) good quality drinking sake and 1/4 cup (or 1 tsp) granulated sugar.
 If you cannot use alcohol in your cooking, use water instead of sake.